Timebutt/magicq-manual/docs/upgrading.md

     </p>
 </div>
 <div class="section">
-    ## 52.4.&nbsp;Resetting a MagicQ console to factory defaults
+    ## 52.4.
+Resetting a MagicQ console to factory defaults
     <p>The console software upgrade utility has two other functions - reset to factory defaults and erase console.</p>
     <p>
         "Reset to factory defaults" changes settings back to factory settings but does not erase any user data.
 It is recommended that the